• Skip to main content

 • Begin to coat the peanuts with the flour.
 The mixture will be very dry at this stage.
 Pour 1 tablespoon water to your hand and sprinkle it all over the peanuts evenly.

 • Mix gently sprinkling more water if needed until all of the flour becomes moist and coats the peanuts.
 I used 2 tbsps.
-Do not add a lot of water and do not over mix as the dough begins to clump up and come off the peanuts.
+Do not add a lot of water and do not over mix as the dough begins to clump up and come off from the peanuts.

 • If you feel the peanuts need more flour, sprinkle 1 tablespoon more besan and ½ tablespoon rice flour at this stage.
 Taste test and add more salt if needed.
 Mix gently again.
 Ensure all of the peanuts are coated well with the masala.